alf-p-steinbach/Expressive-Cpp/README.md

 support the practice of putting `const` first, even in nested parts.
-For example, instead of raw C++ `char const* const x = "A";` you can write `const ptr_<const char> x = "A";`, and this notation works with C++03 template argument deduction.
+For example, instead of raw C++ `char const* const x = "A";` you can write `const ptr_<const char> x = "A";`, and this notation works with C++03 template argument type deduction.
 The resulting type specifications can be naturally read in the forward direction, unlike raw C and C++ type specifications.

-Of course, for the concrete example given one will more naturally write just `$let x = "A";`, for the same raw C++ result.
+Of course, for the concrete example above Expressive C++ allows you to write just `$let x = "A";`, for the same raw C++ result.

 The main criterion for including something or not has been whether it has been of direct